Part of the complete guide to understanding addiction

 Schizophrenia:

-This condition is categorized as a severe mental illness where the individual is unable to differentiate between reality and imaginary.
+This condition is categorized as a severe mental illness where the individual is unable to differentiate between reality and imagination.
 This condition has a genetic and chemical component.
 Environmental factors may also play a role in its development.
 Roughly 50 percent of those with a schizophrenia diagnosis have some history of substance abuse.
 This is yet another way of self-medicating for these individuals in an effort to relieve anxiety and depression.

 Unresolved trauma is a major contributing factor to substance abuse.
 It is reported that two-thirds of adult addicts have experienced some form of traumatic experience as a child, whether physical or sexual.
 Success in alcohol and drug rehab treatment is founded on addressing the underlying root causes of ongoing substance abuse.